County Jail

 Community Impact

-In Wyoming, inmates are accommodated in dormitory-style settings or individual cells based on their security level.
-The facility follows rigorous standards to maintain cleanliness and ensure that all areas are safe and free from hazards.
-Regular inspections uphold the highest health and safety protocols.
-Each inmate benefits from:
+Inmates at the Frederick County Jail are accommodated in either dormitory-style settings or individual cells, based on their security level.
+The facility strictly follows guidelines to guarantee that all areas remain clean and devoid of hazards, with regular inspections to uphold high health and safety standards.
+Every inmate is provided with:

-• Three nutritious meals each day, tailored to dietary requirements.
+• Three nutritious meals each day that cater to specific dietary needs.

-• Fresh bedding and clothing, regularly replaced and laundered.
+• Fresh bedding and clothing, which are regularly cleaned and replaced.

-• Access to personal hygiene items and the chance to shower several times a week.
+• Access to hygiene products and the opportunity to shower several times a week.

-The Wyoming facility features a commissary that enables inmates to buy extra food, personal care items, and writing supplies.
-Family members can add funds to an inmate’s account using various convenient methods:
+The jail features a commissary that enables inmates to buy extra food items, personal care products, and writing supplies.
+Family members can add funds to an inmate’s account via various methods:

-• Online deposits through the facility’s commissary partner.
+• Online deposits through the jail’s commissary partner.

-• Phone deposits via a secure payment system.
+• Phone deposits using a secure payment system.

-• Kiosk payments available at the facility’s reception area.
+• Kiosk payments located at the reception area of the jail.

-These purchases help inmates enjoy additional comforts and maintain connections with those outside.
+These purchases afford inmates additional comforts and facilitate communication with their loved ones outside.

 Phone Communication

-• Calls are funded through a prepaid account system managed by the jail’s communication partner.
+• Inmates utilize a prepaid account to cover the costs of their calls, with management handled by the jail’s communication partner.

-• Family members can deposit funds into the inmate’s phone account via online payment options or kiosks located within the facility.
+• Family members have the option to add funds to the inmate’s phone account via online payment platforms or by using a kiosk available at the jail.

-• Each call is generally limited to a duration of 15-20 minutes, allowing all inmates a chance to use the phone.
+• Call durations are typically limited to 15-20 minutes, allowing every inmate an opportunity to use the phone.

-• Letters must be written on standard paper and sent in regular envelopes.
+• Letters must be written on standard, plain paper and enclosed in regular envelopes.

-• Items such as Polaroid photos, stickers, or any materials that could hide contraband are prohibited.
+• Items such as Polaroid photos, stickers, or any materials that could conceal contraband are prohibited.

-• Magazines, books, and newspapers may only be sent from approved retailers like Amazon.
+• Magazines, books, and newspapers can only be sent directly from approved vendors.

 Email Communication

-Wyoming facilities also provide a secure email service through an online platform, allowing family members to send messages directly to inmates.
-While these messages are monitored for security, they enable faster communication compared to traditional mail.
-Inmates can reply using the same platform, facilitating convenient exchanges between them and their loved ones.
+Frederick Jail has also implemented a secure email service through its online platform, allowing family members to send messages directly to inmates.
+While these messages are screened and monitored, they facilitate faster communication than traditional mail.
+Inmates can reply to emails using the same platform, providing convenience for both parties.

 Ways to Transfer Money